ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 ## Non-interactive Use: Script Mode

-It is also possible to execute files to the JavaScript interpreter non-interactively by passing the `--exec` and a JSON-RPC-API endpoint to `geth attach` or `geth console`.
+It is also possible to execute JavaScript code non-interactively by passing the `--exec` and a JSON-RPC-API endpoint to `geth attach` or `geth console`.
 The result is displayed directly in the terminal rather than in an interactive Javascript console.

 For example, to display the accounts in the keystore: